Resources and More

 Irrititja Kuwarri Tjungu | Past & Present Together: Fifty Years of Papunya Tulan

-Artists is an exhibition curated by Henry Skerritt, curator at the Kluge-Ruhe Aboriginal Art Collection
+Artists is an exhibition curated by Henry Skerritt, Curator of the Arts of Indigenous Australia at the Kluge-Ruhe Aboriginal Art Collection

 of the University of Virginia